-The VirtualImage resource is designed for uploading virtual machine images and subsequently using them to create virtual machine disks.
-This resource is only accessible within the namespace or project where it was created.
+The VirtualImage resource is designed to load virtual machine images and then use them to create virtual machine disks.
+This resource is available only in the namespace or project in which it was created.

 When connected to a virtual machine, the image is accessed in read-only mode.

-The image creation process involves the following steps:
+The image creation process includes the following steps:

-2. Once created, the image is automatically downloaded from the specified source in the specification to the storage (DVCR).
+• After creation, the image is automatically loaded from the specified source into the storage (DVCR).

 There are different types of images: